skuligowski/grunt-htmlrender/README.md

 Type: `Object`
 Default value: `{}`

-Variaiables that you can put inside your partial files.
-After rendering output html those variables will be interpolated with values from the object.
+Variables that you can put inside your partial files: `<%=myVariable%>`.
+After rendering the output html those variables will be interpolated with the values from defined `vars` object.

 ```js
 vars: {